-How does sound reach the brain?
+How does sound travel through the ear to the brain?

 If you observe the cochlea carefully, you will see a coiled structure.
 This coil is known as ‘Corti’.
 It has specific hair cells that perform this task of converting signals.
 Now, these hair cells have what is known as ‘stereocilia’ trapped between two membranes—the lower one from where these hair stick out is the basilar membranes and the membrane above these hair cells is the tectorial membrane.

 When sound vibrations hit the eardrum and subsequently the corti, the lower basilar membrane also vibrates, which makes these stereocilia dance.
 This intense dance routine disturbs both the membranes, which cause the stereocilia to bend and accommodate the changes.
 Due to this change in orientation, there are changes in the hair cells.